Skip to main content

 1. Go to KakaoCloud Console > Beyond Compute Service > GPU.

-⓵ Volume name and description
+Volume name and description

-- Size: The size of the volume
+- Size: Volume size

-- Type: The type of volume
+- Type: Volume type

 Details tab

-View detailed information about the volume.
+You can view detailed information for the selected volume.

 1. Go to KakaoCloud Console > Beyond Compute Service > GPU.

-Volume NameThe name of the Selected volume
+Volume nameName of the selected volume

-CreatorThe user who created the volume
+CreatorUser who created the volume

-Mount PointThe mount point of the volume
+Mount pointMount point of the volume

-Snapshot ScheduleThe snapshot schedule associated to the volume
+Snapshot scheduleSnapshot schedule linked to the volume

-AZAvailability zone where the volume was created
+Availability zoneAvailability zone where the volume was created

 Snapshot tab